 Hershey’s Las Vegas Store

 It won’t surprise you to learn they sell Hershey’s bars inside.
 But the store is so much more.

 Lower prices can also be found if you’re looking to bargain hunt.
-We opted for the small chocolate-covered pretzels at 75 cents each.
+We opted for the small chocolate-covered pretzels.

 In addition to the variety of chocolate bars and offerings, you’ll find Hershey’s logo-adorned T-shirts, sweatshirts, coffee mugs, Christmas ornaments – even Hershey’s kisses jewelry.
 And what at first appears to be giant bottles of Hershey’s chocolate and strawberry syrup (the kind you pour over ice cream or use to make chocolate milk), are actually large piggy banks.